 What’s going on in Community Development?
-As we try to say goodbye to the rainy spring, after a very long winter, I’m hoping for a dryer summer for all of us to enjoy and for the growth of our City to continue.
-As I peek over my shoulder I can see work is starting on the senior community named SilverCreek on Main.
+As we begin to say goodbye to what seemed like a short summer, and hello to my favorite season – Fall, I’m hoping for cool weather and colorful leaves for all of us to enjoy and for the growth of our City to continue.
+As I peek over my shoulder I can see work is steady on the senior residential community named SilverCreek on Main.
 Also, Central Park is coming along at a fast pace and will be a fine addition to our town.
-The Skye at Arbor Lakes apartment community intends to open its first phase in the latter part of summer or early autumn as does its neighbor Bottineau Ridge.
+The Skye at Arbor Lakes apartment community has opened its first phase as did its neighbor Bottineau Ridge.

-The arrival of summer signals many new commercial development opportunities as we pull farther away from the recent economic downturn.
-Here are a few new commercial developments currently approved:
+The arrival of fall signals many new commercial development opportunities as we pull farther away from the recent economic downturn.
+Here are a few new commercial developments currently being considered:

 Residential growth has remained steady.
-Below are a couple of new residential developments coming to Maple Grove:
+Below are a number of new residential developments coming to Maple Grove:

 Keep apprised of new retailers coming to town in this blog or on the City’s main web page!